Command Chains Reference

 - After

-plan review: If ambiguities are found, resolve them before proceeding to enforcement. - After
+project snapshot: If ambiguities are found, resolve them before proceeding to enforcement. - After

 enforce sdd: If compliance fails, update the plan and re-run enforcement. - After